GMaciag/scColon/README.md

 ## DONE
 - [x] Finish readme, introduction to the guide and organization of code
 - [x] Finish Part 0, prerequisites to running the guide
+- [x] Finish Part 1, QC, for all conditions